Together-Java/ModernJava/src/first_steps.md

 tweak it, and play with it.

 So try playing around with this program.
 If you actively engage then you will retain information better.

+A lot of the code samples in the book are runnable in your browser.
+Hover your mouse on the one above.
+You should see a run button in the top right.